Faye: Honoring a Memory and Safeguarding Life

 It gives me a great deal of happiness to see the good The Salvation Army does.
 I can’t think of a better organization to support.
-As you find out more about what The Salvation Army does, you want to support them more.
+The more you find out about what The Salvation Army is doing, the more you'll want to support them.

 What would you say to someone who is thinking about supporting the The Salvation Army by volunteering or donating?

 I’ve discovered that the way to find yourself is to lose yourself.
 The world is not about you.
 You’re supposed to make room for other people, and you’ll learn more about yourself by prioritizing the needs of others.
 That’s why giving is satisfying in its own right.
 I like to ask myself, “How can you do good in the community?”
 I’ve found my answer through The Salvation Army.

 To learn more about how your gifts can improve the lives of others, go to tsagift.org or call 248-200-3397.